-But together we can take action.
+Together we can take action.
 We can manage our land and seas better to house, feed and enjoy ourselves in a more nature-positive way.
 And we want your help.
-Together we can ensure that at least 30% of our land and seas are well-managed for nature locally by 2030.
+Together we can ensure that at least 30% of our land, rivers and seas are well-managed for nature locally by 2030.

 Will you join us?
 Explore the pledges so far and let us know your own pledge for nature…

 Pledges so far…

 Many thanks to everyone who has pledged so far!
 Together we can be a coalition for nature in Cornwall and the Isles of Scilly.
 Below is everyone who has given their support, and just a few of their pledges…